 Adwoa Bittle, Religious Society of Friends (Quakers)

-Rev. Jim Ritchie, District Superintendent, British Isles North District, Church of the Nazarene
+Rev. Claire Fender, District Superintendent, British Isles North District, Church of the Nazarene

 Pastor Chris Gbenle, Provincial Pastor, Province of Scotland, Redeemed Christian Church of God